kaaproject/kaa/Programming-guide/Key-platform-features/Events/index.md

 * TOC
 {:toc}

-The Kaa Event subsystem enables generation of events on endpoints in near real-time fashion, handling those events on a Kaa server, and dispatching them to other endpoints that belong to the same user (potentially, across different applications).
+The Kaa Event subsystem enables generation of events on endpoints in near real-time fashion, handling those events on a Kaa server, and dispatching them to other endpoints that belong to the same owner (potentially, across different applications).
 The Kaa event structure is determined by a configurable [CTL schema]({{root_url}}Programming-guide/Key-platform-features/Common-Type-Library/).

 The Kaa Event subsystem provides the following features.